Gigaspaces/xap-docs/site/content/xap/12.2/overview/product-architecture.markdown

 GigaSpaces XAP provides several default implementations as part of the product, and an additional plugin API, to enable other technology integrations.

-**Current implementations supported by GigaSpaces XAP**:
+**Current implementations supported by GigaSpaces XAP**

-More information on the usage of the above integrations can be found in the Programmer's Guide {{% latestjavanet %}}.
+More information on the usage of the above integrations can be found in the Developer Guide {{% latestjavanet %}}.

 {{%  anchor Spring-Container%}}